awslabs/aws-config-engine-for-compliance-as-code/README.md

 ## RuleSets

 The set of Rules deployed in each Aplication Account depends on:
-- initial deployment of compliance-account-initial-setup.yaml: the parameter "DefaultRuleSet" in the CloudFormation template represents the default RuleSet to be deploy in any Application Accounts, not registered in account_list.json
+- initial deployment of compliance-account-initial-setup.yaml: the parameter "DefaultRuleSet" in the CloudFormation template represents the default RuleSet to be deployed in any Application Accounts (main Region), not registered in account_list.json.
+For other regions (not the main Region), the parameter "DefaultRuleSetOtherRegions" in the CloudFormation template represents the default RuleSet to be deployed.
 - account_list.json (optional): this file includes the metadata of the accounts and their classifications (via tags)
 - rules/RULE_NAME/parameters.json: those files are included in each rule folder.
 Those rule metadata are matched with account metadata to deploy the proper Ruleset in each account.